aid-lab-org/JustBeforeTouch-ProactiveHaptics/README.md

 # Enabling Pseudo-haptics Using Proactive Haptics

 Hey there!
 We’re thrilled you’re here.
 Want to create pseudo-haptics?
-This is the quick start guide for using our hand prediction model combining with the haptic profiles in Unity.
+This is the quick start guide for using our hand prediction model combined with the haptic profiles in Unity.